Joseph H. Hawkins

 He was elected as a Republican to the Thirteenth Congress to fill the vacancy caused by the resignation of Henry Clay (1814–1815).
 Hawkins was not a candidate for renomination in 1814 and resumed the practice of law.
 He also engaged in mercantile pursuits.

 He moved to New Orleans in 1819.
-Hawkins died in the vicinity of Madisonville, Louisiana (An area on the north shore of Lake Pontchartrain above New Orleans) in 1823 of Yellow Fever worsened while helping distressed sailors near the shore of the lake behind his home.
-His financial contributions, as well as the sacrifices of his children, aided Stephen F. Austin and others in the colonization of Texas, the Texas Revolution (His son Norborne was killed in the Goliad Massacre) and later the Republic of Texas.
+Hawkins died in the vicinity of Madisonville, Louisiana (an area on the north shore of Lake Pontchartrain above New Orleans) in 1823 of yellow fever, worsened while helping distressed sailors near the shore of the lake behind his home.
+His financial contributions aided Stephen F. Austin and others in the colonization of Texas.
+His son Norbonne Hawkins was killed at Goliad.